How to convert sodium to salt (and salt to sodium)

 How much sodium is too much?

-Our sodium intake should be less than 2300mg per day, roughly a teaspoon (or 6 grams) of salt.
-Ideally, getting your sodium to less than 1600mg per day is even better as it can help prevent ill health later in life.
-We suggest you use the mid-point figure of 2000mg sodium as a convenient figure to remember.
+Our sodium intake should be less than 2,300 mg per day, roughly a teaspoon (or 6 grams) of salt.
+Ideally, getting your sodium to less than 1600 mg per day is even better as it can help prevent ill health later in life.
+I suggest you use the mid-point figure of 2,000 mg sodium as a convenient figure to remember.

-But the average daily intake is somewhere between 6 to 12 grams of salt (or 6000 to 12 000 milligrams) which roughly equates to 2 300 to 4 600 milligrams of sodium.
-So we're consuming double the amount we need.
+However, the average daily intake is somewhere between 6 to 12 grams of salt (or 6,000 to 12,000 milligrams) which roughly equates to 2,300 to 4,600 milligrams of sodium.
+This means we're consuming double the amount we need.

 Sodium - what's low?

-Low-salt foods are unsalted foods such as unsalted butter, canned bakedn beans or canned tomatoes with no added salt and fresh produce like vegetables, fruits, nuts, milk, fish, meat, eggs, oils, rice and other unprocessed grains.
+Picture1Less than 120 mg sodium per 100 grams is a low sodium food.
+These are unsalted foods such as unsalted butter, unsalted margarine, canned tomatoes with no added salt and fresh produce like vegetables, fruits, nuts, milk, fish, meat, eggs, oils, rice, pasta, couscous, pearl barley and other grains.

 Sodium - what's high?

-But this can vary from food category to category eg for bread, any bread under 400mg is considered acceptable; for salty sauces, anything under 1000mg is a good achievement.
+More than 600 mg sodium per 100 grams is a high sodium food.
+This can vary from category to category e.g. any bread under 400 mg is considered acceptable, but for salty sauces anything under 1000 mg is a good achievement.

 Other forms of sodium apart from salt